AnasHamid/LMS_Project/README.md

 Build an api to get BookList of hard coded Data (book id, book name and author name) Configure PostgresSQL in the project
 Run the Service Successfully

+Day 4:
+Configure Flyway and create new table using flyway migration Change project formatting rules in IDE
+Run external api on local